 Manage your Bankroll

 Omaha Hi-Lo is considered to be a high-variance game, and a player needs to be skilled in bankroll management in order to handle, and survive in the game.
 In Omaha Hi Lo, even when strong players come across weak hands, they have to ride them out.
 Following a strict bankroll help you to play in disciplined manner and master the game.
-For example, you started playing at $25 PLO.
-You should continue playing at this stake unless you built the bankroll of $2000.
-And later you can move ahead to play at $50 PLO game.
+For example, you started playing at Rs.
+25 PLO.
+You should continue playing at this stake unless you built the bankroll of Rs.
+2000.
+And later you can move ahead to play at Rs.
+50 PLO game.
 However, many times, you will find players who get into playing high stakes because they are losing at low stakes.
 This is an unworthy thing to do as you will lose everything and end up with nothing in hand.
 Therefore, for a bright poker future with a steady income, you need to follow bankroll management rigorously.

 Avoid Playing High Hands

 By high hands, we mean hands like K-K-Q-Q, K-Q-J-10.
 The value of these cards is low in Omaha Hi-Lo because players are well aware that they are playing for half the pot.
 Though in this poker variant, you may not come across a low hand at times but it is always worthwhile to play high hands if the flop dealt is competitive.
-For instance, a hand like 8-9-T-J double-suited is used an imperfect hand because it has no crack for the low hand.
-Or, if you hold T-J-Q-A with no spade and flop runs 7s-9s-Tc you will not at all qualify for a low draw, or a flush draw.
+For instance, a hand like 8-9-10-J double-suited is used an imperfect hand because it has no crack for the low hand.
+Or, if you hold 10-J-Q-A with no spade and flop runs 7s-9s-10c you will not at all qualify for a low draw, or a flush draw.
 Moreover, high cards are always the inferior cards to any two low cards in a heads-up Omaha Hi-Lo game.